Diego de Landa: Justifications

-We found a large number of books in these characters and, as they contained nothing in which were not to be seen as superstition and lies of the devil, we burned them all, which they (the Maya) regretted to an amazing degree, and which caused them much affliction.
+We found a large number of books in these characters and, as they contained nothing in which were not to be seen as superstition and lies of the devil, we burned them all, which they (the Maya) regretted to an amazing degree, and which caused them much affliction.The original can be found in section XLI of Landa's Relación de las cosas de Yucatán.

 Landa's insistence of widespread cults throughout the Yucatán is backed by ample evidence.
 Rituals the Spanish conquerors could not understand were labeled as idolatry, superstition, or even devil worship.
-One such ritual involved clay idols that were used in a strange combination of Catholicism and indigenous religion.
-During the ceremonies, individuals would be crucified and then have their hearts removed from their chest and their blood smeared onto the idols.
-Such ceremonies were practiced throughout the Yucatán up to 45 years after the arrival of the Spaniards.

-Landa always believed in his inquisition.
-Whether magic and idolatry were being practiced or not, Landa was almost certainly "possessed" by fantasies of demonic power in a new land.
 Landa, like most other Franciscans, subscribed to millenarian ideas, which demanded the mass conversion of as many souls as possible before the turn of the century.
 Eliminating evil and pagan practices, Landa believed, would usher the Second Coming of Christ much sooner.

-Many historians believe there can be little doubt old traditions would continue even during Spanish rule, and because of "the resilience of the old social order, and the determination of its custodians to sustain the old ways, some human killings persisted into the post-conquest period...."

-While Landa did coerce exaggerated confessions by torture, he believed so fully that human sacrifice was occurring around him that he was willing to sacrifice a handful of sinners to save the overall community.

 Landa's Relación De Las Cosas De Yucatán is about as complete a treatment of Maya religion as is ever likely.
 While controversy surrounds his use of force in the conversion process, few scholars would debate the general accuracy of his recordings.
-Allen Wells calls his work an "ethnographic masterpiece," and William J. Folan, Laraine A. Fletcher and Ellen R. Kintz have written that the account of Maya social organization and towns before conquest is a "gem."
+Allen Wells calls his work an "ethnographic masterpiece", and William J. Folan, Laraine A. Fletcher and Ellen R. Kintz have written that the account of Maya social organization and towns before conquest is a "gem".
 The writings are the main contemporary source for Maya history, without which the knowledge of Maya ethnology would be devastatingly small.
 Much more would now be known about Mayan history and culture if de Landa had not burned anywhere from 27 to what Mayan Historian George Stuart speculates as "hundreds, maybe thousands of [Maya] books.
 We will never know."